Single Phase vs Three Phase Power

 Single-phase power supply

 The most common type of small-scale power supply, single-phase supplies power through one conductor.
 There is a simultaneous modification in all the supply voltages.
-The major benefit of using a single-phase power supply that it can effectively handle the load of home appliances that have a heat and lightning motor.
+The major benefit of using a single-phase power supply is that it can effectively handle the load of home appliances that have a heat and lightning motor.

 In a single-phase electric transformer, there is no rotating magnetic field.
 It requires an extra circuit for operation.
 The direct power doesn’t offer any stability in the single-phase power supply system.
 It can carry a voltage of 230V, most common in houses.
 The design of the power supply is less complex because there is no magnetic rotation.
 It also costs less to install but has minimum power transfer capability.
 The power supply is excellent to run motors up to 5 horsepower(hp).

-Three-phase power supply
+Three phase power supply

 The three-phase power supply is mostly used in industrial spaces and factories that have heavy power requirements.
 It has 4 wires – 3 conductor wires and one neutral wire.
 The 3 conductors have a 120-degree phase angle from each other.